ChrispusGatia/cityeye/content/collections/our_history/embarking-on-a-visionary-journey.md

     card_description: |-
       <h4>The Foundation is Born</h4>

       UHEAL, led by Dr. Kibata Githeko, an Ophthalmologist specializing in Paediatric and Vitreo-Retinal Surgery, recognized the urgent need for early intervention in diabetic eye complications.
-Together with the World Diabetes Foundation, they launched an eye care foundation targeting underserved communities through outreach clinics, aiming to prevent blindness and improve community health.
+In partnership with the World Diabetes Foundation, UHEAL launched an eye care foundation to serve underserved communities through outreach clinics.
     type: new_set
     enabled: true
   -